Treating patients during your degree

 Simulated illnesses from A to Z

 Franca recommends the SkillsLabs to all medical students.
 ‘It’s really worth taking part, as we don’t often have the opportunity to do a lot of practical training during our degrees.
-There is a lot on offer and we can practice in a safe environment and make mistakes that we then don’t make on real patients.
-And it’s a lot of fun, of course.
+There is a lot on offer and we can practice in a safe environment and make mistakes that we then won’t make on real patients.
+And it’s a lot of fun, of course.’

 How do I stitch a wound properly?
 How do I take blood samples?
-How do I perform a medical examination on a heart?
-The courses offered at the PERLE SkillsLab, which are organised by student tutors, provide useful advice with these and other questions.
+How do I perform a heat examination?
+The courses offered at the PERLE SkillsLab, which are organized by student tutors, provide useful advice with these and other questions.

-Students can practice their surgical skills and skills required for emergencies on a dummy in the simulation and training centre at the Department of Anaesthesiology.
+Students can practice their surgical skills and skills required for emergencies on a dummy in the simulation and training center at the Department of Anaesthesiology.